bike-md/bike_md/README.md

    a.
 Set up a database called BIKEMD, I recommend using Potico to manage postgreSQL DBs.

-6. Configure your settings_example.py file if needed.
+6. Configure your settings_example.py file if needed:

    a.
 Remove the word 'example', making the new title settings.py.
 This will be your local settings file and will be ignored when you push.